jessicaernst/Belladonnixi/README.md

 In the android module I've made the decision to go on my own with Jetpack Compose for my app idea instead of xml-view.

-Now learning iOS Development with Swift....
+In the Swift module I#ve made the decision to go with SwiftUI.

+Now I'm open for jobs as mobile app dev.
+My further education ended in December'22 but for sure I'm still learning and won't stop doing it.
+That's my Nature

-## And I'm looking for a new Job as mobile app dev at the moment !!!
+And I'm looking for a new Job as mobile app dev at the moment !!!
 Feel free to reach me

 I'm interested in Swift, iOS, Android, Kotlin, TDD, Cleancode.....